mathworks/Truck-Platooning/README.md

 # Prerequisites
 This model has been tested with MATLAB R2018b.

-To run this model, you need: MATLAB, Automated Driving System Toolbox (ADST), Model Predictive Control Toolbox, Simulink, Simulink Coder, Stateflow.
+To run this model, you need: MATLAB, Automated Driving System Toolbox (ADST), Model Predictive Control Toolbox, Simulink, Simulink Coder, and Stateflow.

 # Running the model
 Run the Simulink model **mTruckPlatoon.slx** and see the visualization.

 # Further documentation
-See the file **Truck-Platooning.pdf** for detailed documentation covering - Scenario description, Simulink model description, configuration and scenario visualization.
+See the file [Truck-Platooning.pdf](https://github.com/mathworks/Truck-Platooning/blob/master/Truck-Platooning.pdf) for detailed documentation covering - Scenario description, Simulink model description, configuration and scenario visualization.